Rachel Schiftan on defining and setting net-zero goals

 In the context of real estate or investment portfolios, net-zero generally means the firm is striving to:

-- Reduce carbon emissions from its assets and operations to as close to zero as possible (through energy efficiency, renewable energy adoption, etc.).
+- Reduce carbon emissions from its operations and value chain to as close to zero as possible (through energy efficiency, renewable energy adoption, etc.).

-- Offset any remaining emissions (e.g., through carbon credits or investments in nature-based solutions like reforestation).
+- Remove any remaining emissions (e.g., through nature-based solutions like reforestation or technologies like direct air capture and storage).

 Tracking net-zero progress requires both quantitative and qualitative methods and a structured process to assess and reduce emissions, often using a combination of internal systems, third-party assessments, and industry standards.